This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending December 23, 2017.

 This is why the Hours of Service regulations need to be changed!

-There needs to be much more flexibility thoughout the trucking industry.
+There needs to be much more flexibility throughout the trucking industry.
 One size does not fit all!

 Well over 100 suspicious transactions were made this year, when the trucker put some fuel in the truck and pocketed the difference in cash.